Texas Tech University: Campus

 The university also hosts the Museum of Texas Tech University, which was founded in 1929 and is accredited by the American Alliance of Museums.
 The museum is home to over eight million objects and specimens and houses the Moody Planetarium, art galleries, a sculpture court, and a natural science research laboratory.
 It also operates the Val Verde County research site and the Lubbock Lake Landmark, an archaeological site and natural history preserve in the city of Lubbock.
 The site has evidence of 12,000 years of use by ancient cultures on the Llano Estacado (Southern High Plains), and allows visitors to watch active archaeological digs.
 Visiting scientists and tourists may also participate in the discovery process.
 Lubbock Lake Landmark is a National Historic Landmark, which lists it on the National Register of Historic Places, and is a designated State Archaeological Landmark.
-Texas Tech is also the location of the Southwest Collection of historical archives and the sponsoring institution of the West Texas Historical Association.
+Texas Tech is also the location of the Southwest Collection historical archive and the sponsoring institution of the West Texas Historical Association.

 Located on the northern edge of the campus is the National Ranching Heritage Center, a museum of ranching history.
 The site spans 27.5 acre and is home to 38 historic structures that have been restored to their original condition.
 Structures represented at the center include a linecamp, a dugout, a bunkhouse, a blacksmith shop, a cowchip house, a schoolhouse, corrals, shipping pens, windmills, chuckwagons, and a coal-burning locomotive.

 The university maintains a number of libraries, some general-purpose and some dedicated to specific topics such as architecture and law.
-Among the most notable of these are the Southwest Collection/Special Collections Library and the Vietnam Center and Archive, the nation's largest and most comprehensive collections of information on the Vietnam War.
+Among the most notable of these are the Southwest Collection/Special Collections Library and The Vietnam Center and Sam Johnson Vietnam Archive, the nation's largest and most comprehensive collection of information on the Vietnam War.
 On August 17, 2007, the Vietnam Center and Archive became the first US institution to sign a formalized exchange agreement with the State Records and Archives Department of Vietnam.
-This opens the door for a two-way exchange between the entities.
+This opened the door for a two-way exchange between the entities.
+In 2023, Texas Tech returned to the families of Vietnamese soldiers killed in battle their personal documents, which had been found on the battlefield by American soldiers.